Home » Career » Branches of Earth Science » 100+ Branches of Earth Science

 8. Astroseismology

-Astroseismology observes oscillations from stars to investigate their internal structure and composition.
+Astroseismology observes oscillations in stars to investigate their internal structure and composition.
 For example, astroseismologists detect gentle pulsations and measure periodic brightness changes in stars.

 9. Astrometry